-- 1. Call to order and roll call. - 2.
-First Period of Public Comment.
+- Call to order and roll call. - Introduction of guests. - First Period of Public Comment.
 The opportunity for public comment is reserved for any matter within the jurisdiction of the Board.
 No action on such an item may be taken by the Board unless and until the matter has been noticed as an action item.
-Comment from the public is limited to three minutes per person, under these items. - 3.
+Comment from the public is limited to three minutes per person, under these items. - 1.
 Approval of agenda.
+(For Possible Action) - 2.
+Approval of the minutes of the Annual Board meeting held November 28, 2023.
+(For Possible Action) - 3.
+Nomination and election of president, vice president, and secretary/treasurer.
 (For Possible Action) - 4.
-Approval of the minutes of the annual Board meeting held October 25, 2022.
-(For Possible Action) - 5.
-Contract Administrator's update on the Performance Based Contract Administration (PBCA) contract with HUD for Nevada.
-(Discussion) - 6.
-Updates to the personnel policy to revise the annual COLA policy and matters related thereto.
+Discussion and possible changes to the personnel policy to revise Section 8.0 Employee Benefits Policy, Section 9.0 Compensation Policy, and provide other clean up.
 (For Possible Action)

-- Discussion and possible action regarding potential transfer of the Homeless Prevention Program (HPP) from Washoe Affordable Housing Corporation to the Housing Authority of the City of Reno, subject to acceptance thereof by the Housing Authority of the City of Reno (For Potential Action) - 8.
+- 5. Update on US Department of Housing and Urban Development (HUD) Annual Contributions Contract (ACC) extension.
+(Discussion) - 6.
+Discussion and report on HUD FY 2024 Limited Remote Annual Compliance Review.
+(Discussion) - 7.
+Presentation by Brenda Freestone, WAHC Contract Administrator, on Washoe Affordable Housing Corporation's duties and activities.
+(Discussion) - 8.
 Additional items: - i) General matters of concern to Trustees regarding matters not appearing on the agenda.
 (Discussion) - ii) Old and New Business.
 (Discussion) - Schedule of next meeting.
-The following date has been scheduled in advance but is subject to change at any time: October 22, 2024 (Annual Meeting).
+The following date has been scheduled in advance but is subject to change at any time: December 16, 2025 (Annual Meeting).
 (For Possible Action) - 9.
-First Period of Public Comment.
+Second Period of Public Comment.
 The opportunity for public comment is reserved for any matter within the jurisdiction of the Board.
 No action on such an item may be taken by the Board unless and until the matter has been noticed as an action item.
 Comment from the public is limited to three minutes per person, under these items. - 10.
 Adjournment.
-(For Possible Action)